On Your Ballot: Proposed Constitutional Amendments

 Does the Leon County Democratic Party recommend positions on these amendments?

 Yes.
 On September 10, the Steering Committee of the Leon County Democratic Executive Committee voted to take a position on the ballot amendments, as recommended by the Elected Officials/Legislative Committee.
-These recommendations will be presented to the full membership of the Leon County Democratic Executive Committee on September 24.
-If approved, the proposed recommendations will be publicized as formal recommendations.
+These recommendations were approved by the full membership of the Leon County Democratic Executive Committee on September 24.

 I’ve heard that some amendments have been removed from the ballot by the courts.
 Is this true?